Level 1

 • Less than 1 m – very high resolution (VHR)

-While high-resolution and VHR cameras let us detect very small objects on Earth's surface and create topographic maps, low-resolution sensors give us an overview of vast territories daily (or even every 10 minutes, like geostationary meteorological satellites, do).
+While high-resolution and VHR cameras let us detect very small objects on Earth's surface and create topographic maps, low-resolution sensors give us an overview of vast territories daily (or even every 10 minutes, like geostationary meteorological satellitesarrow-up-right, do).

 This leads us to temporal resolution – the frequency of image update, or revisit time.
 Obviously, this frequency depends on orbit geometry, sensor field of view, and local conditions (for example, no optical images in the visible part of spectra are taken during the polar night).